 For the first ten minutes things are on the up and up, the prelude is dramatic and menacing, the children are cute, the governesses are obviously searching for other forms of employment and getting nowhere.
 But then German arrives the situation falls like a lead balloon until the Countess shows up and instantly takes a disliking to him (wise woman).
 Tomsky relates the backstory well but the storm which ends the first scene is musically good but dramatically stupid, like it’s something out of Lord Byron.
 So that brings us to the second scene which has some rather lovely female-only numbers (which I must admit serve zero purpose to the story but I like them) followed by a lovely aria for Lisa and then German arrives with a cold pressure weather front.
 This first Lisa-German duet is awful and I can not wait for the mercy of the Countess’ arrival.
 The only worthwhile aspect of it comes from the orchestra.
 Act two gives us most of the faux-18th century stuff and Yeletski’s beautiful love song to Lisa.
 The divertissement is fun, at least I find it fun, especially the duet, and for me at least it was a welcomed distraction from the horrible main duo.
 Lisa acts like a nitwit pleading with German to take her maidenhead and the empress shows up grandly, of course.
 Scene two we have the scary heartbeat music, the arrival of the Countess into her boudoir and Lisa’s excitement over her anticipated deflowering (widely disinteresting).
 The Countess sings the Gretry aria and falls asleep only to be woken up and terrified to death by German.
 Lisa comes in and figures mostly everything out.
 Then we are in act 3, which consists of two rather intimate scenes and one public scene which consist of good music, but I really don’t care about the main characters at this point and the ones I do care about are either minor, no longer part of the story, or dead.
 Also, isn’t all of this a little too long?
 I really feel that this opera could be cut by about twenty or thirty minutes without much damage.
 Notice that for long stretches of the score, apart from German, there are no males at all, in fact not a single male other than German is seen (although they are heard in the funeral chorus) after the arrival of the Empress until the final scene in the gambling hall, and the second scene of act 1 consists of women and German.
 This is almost 60% of the opera’s total running time, although it must be admitted that apart from the governesses and the divertissement the other three tableaux are mostly devoid of females, with the finale scene being entirely male.

 Before I pronounce sentence I must say that I love Paulina (and contralti in general!).
-Barely an A-, maybe even a B+ if I want to be spiteful because this is the only opera so far that I have heard where I vastly prefer the subplots and the obvious padding material over the main narrative.
+A B+ because this is the only opera so far that I have heard where I vastly prefer the subplots and the obvious padding material over the main narrative.